Businesses must check that an expenditure falls within the 6 qualifying activities under PIC before making a claim.

 - Applying for any patent, registration of a trademark or design, or for the grant of protection of a plant variety, in Singapore or elsewhere

-- Preparing specifications or other documents for the purpose of the Patents Act (Cap.
-221), the Trade Marks Act (Cap.
-332), the Registered Design Act (Cap.
-266), the Plant varieties Protection Act (Cap.
-232A) or the intellectual property law of any other country in respect of patents, trademarks, designs or plant varieties
+- Preparing specifications or other documents for the purpose of the Patents Act 1994, the Trade Marks Act 1998, the Registered Designs Act 2000, the Plant Varieties Protection Act 2004 or the intellectual property law of any other country/ territory in respect of patents, trademarks, designs or plant varieties

 Examples of allowable costs include prior art searches and translation costs where overseas intellectual property offices require documentation or specifications to be submitted in their native languages.